Applying to PSYCHOLOGY at the UNIVERSITY OF TORONTO, St. George Campus

 - Transfer Students

 - Non-Degree Students

 Q: I wish to apply for admission to the Psychology Program at the University of Toronto.
 What do I do?

 A: There are two steps in applying for Psychology at the University of Toronto.

 1) Apply to the University of Toronto

-Visit the Enrolment Services website at www.adm.utoronto.ca for information about applying to the University.
-Additional information for high school students is available on the Faculty of Arts & Science website at www.artsci.utoronto.ca/futurestudents.
+Visit the Enrolment Services website at http://www.future.utoronto.ca/apply and click on 'apply' for information about applying to the University.
+Additional information is available on the Faculty of Arts & Science website at www.artsci.utoronto.ca/futurestudents.

 2) Request a Psychology program of study (Subject POSt) after first year

 Admission to specific programs (or subject POSts) happens at the end of first year (or after completion of 4 full-course equivalents) and for psychology, completion of PSY100H (Introductory Psychology) is required.
 Details on our programs can be found at home.psych.utoronto.ca/undergraduate.htm.

 Q: Can I apply for a Bachelor of Arts (BA) in Psychology?